jan-dolejsi/vscode-btree/README.md

 Enable the `editor.formatOnType` in your VS Code settings.
 This enables following behaviors:

 - When you type `|`, white-space corresponding to one `tab` (per your configuration) is inserted
+- When you press `[Tab]`, one tree indentation level is inserted (when multiple lines are selected or while your cursor is in the _indentation_ part of the code line)
-- When you press `[Enter]`, the same indentation is inserted to the new line
+- When you press `[Enter]`, the same indentation is inserted to the new line.
+In addition, if you pressed enter after `->`, `?` or `=N` nodes, additional level is added.
 - When you press `[Backspace]` one level of indentation is removed
 - When you press `Ctrl+[` or `Cmd+[`, the active row (or all selected rows) are indented +1 level
 - When you press `Ctrl+]` or `Cmd+]`, the active row (or all selected rows) are un-indented -1 level